 A little more history.
 Forty-odd years ago Ricky was my jig.
 I was his honky.
 Was he offended by the term?
 I don't know.
 If he was he didn't show it.
 Perhaps he was just inured to it.
 I certainly wasn't offended by my epithet.
 We used to freely trade ethnophaulisms over pints of Burtonwood in the Albion or as part of some sledging in the cricket nets before the term had probably been invented.
 The fact that this was the summer when Michael Holding and Andy Roberts were terrorising the English batsmen and Viv Richards and Gordon Greenidge were doing something similar to England's attack added a little more frisson to those sessions.
 I felt that I had the edge in that my forte was devasting spells of hostile bowling as opposed to Ricky's which was a mix of little leggies and googlies.
 Was that an imbalance of power, I wonder?

 I ate with Ricky and his family when visiting him in Barking.
-We'd then go on to the Short Blue for a pint of Ruddles and the inevitable thrashing on the pool table.
+We'd then go on to the Short Blue for a pint and the inevitable thrashing on the pool table.
 Ricky had a terrific cueing arm.
 Years passed.
 Paths parted.
 I haven't seen Ricky for many, many a year.
 The last I heard of him he was a professor at some university across the pond.
 He is now just a part of my history.

 The Short Blue is also history.
 Built in the 1950s it stood on Bastable Avenue, but was closed and boarded-up by 2008.
 It was finally flattened sometime between 2012 and 2014 with plans to build flats on the site approved.